Comparing Jay-Z’s ‘Magna Carta Holy Grail’ to Kanye’s ‘Yeezus’ Makes Me Think of Cole Porter

 As they say, you never get a second chance to make a first impression.
 So Kanye West partnered immediately with Daft Punk, who is having an amazing year, to create some of the key rhythms and soundscapes for the album.
 The result is an album that is sonically rich, rhythmically interesting, and harmonically varied.

 For ‘Yeezus’, let me offer a similar summary: this album is so good that Kanye can’t mess it up when he opens his mouth!
-In fact, on many songs, he intensity and the ferocious growl of his voice adds to the urgency and dark thematic material.
-When I was hanging out with my younger song (the dubstep fan), we listened to the album and he remarked that he loved the album and it was his favorite rap album.
+In fact, on many songs, his intensity and ferocious growl add to the urgency and dark thematic material.
+When I was hanging out with my younger song (the dubstep fan), we listened to the album, and he remarked that he loved it and that it was his favorite rap album.

 Here is Kanye performing ‘Black Skinhead’ on SNL: